 A clinically focused practicum for individuals pursuing expectations beyond basic graduate degree requirements.
-Variable credit 3 or 6 hours as indicated by the second digit of course number.
-(Prerequisitie: Successful completion of required clinical and functional courses.)
+Variable credit 3 or 6 hours.
+Nurse Practitioner students are required to complete the majority of practicum in underserved areas.
+(Prerequisite: Successful completion of required clinical and functional courses.)